thealchemist26/desi-solvent-simulator/README.md

 - DESI schematic visualisation
 - Wetting factor control for surface interaction simulation
 - Added roughness to the fingerprint ridges to simulate real-life fingerprint morphology (NEW FEATURE)
+- Added Tau slider to chnage the viscosity of solvents (NEW FEATURE)

 ## Dependencies